gchq/stroom/ROADMAP.md

 ## Multiple input sources
 Stroom is capable of processing data from a Kafka topic, HDFS, the local file system, HTTP POST in addition to the included stream store.

+## Multiple output destinations
-In addition to processing data from multiple sources Stroom now has improved support for writing to various destinations.
+Stroom has improved support for writing to various destinations such as Kafka, HDFS etc. Improvements include compression and meta data wrapping for future import.

 ## Improved field extraction
 Enhancements to data splitter and associated UI to make the process of extracting field data from raw content much easier.

-## Kafka backed processing
+## Kafka analytics
-Stroom uses Apache Kafka more extensively for quueing processing tasks and is capable of exposing the use of Kafka Streams for performing certain analytics.
+Stroom exposes the use of Apache Kafka Streams for performing certain complex analytics.

 ## Query fusion
 Stroom allows multiple data sources to be queried at the same time and the results of the queries to be fused.
 This might be for fusing data from multiple search indexes, e.g. events and annotations, or to effectively decorate results with additional data at search time.